Microscale and macroscale models: History

 Ideas for computational microscale models arose in the earliest days of computing and were applied to complex systems that could not accurately be described by standard mathematical forms.

 Two themes emerged in the work of two founders of modern computation around the middle of the 20th century.
 First, pioneer Alan Turing used simplified macroscale models to understand the chemical basis of morphogenesis, but then proposed and used computational microscale models to understand the nonlinearities and other conditions that would arise in actual biological systems.
 Second, pioneer John von Neumann created a cellular automaton to understand the possibilities for self-replication of arbitrarily complex entities, which had a microscale representation in the cellular automaton but no simplified macroscale form.
 This second theme is taken to be part of agent-based models, where the entities ultimately can be artificially intelligent agents operating autonomously.

 By the last quarter of the 20th century, computational capacity had grown so far that up to tens of thousands of individuals or more could be included in microscale models, and that sparse arrays could be applied to also achieve high performance.
 Continued increases in computing capacity allowed hundreds of millions of individuals to be simulated on ordinary computers with microscale models by the early 21st century.

 The term "microscale model" arose later in the 20th century and now appears in the literature of many branches of physical and biological science.

 Example

 Figure 1 represents a fundamental macroscale model: population growth in an unlimited environment.
 Its equation is relevant elsewhere, such as compounding growth of capital in economics or exponential decay in physics.
 It has one amalgamated variable, $N(t)$, the number of individuals in the population at some time $t$.
 It has an amalgamated parameter $r=\beta-\delta$, the annual growth rate of the population, calculated as the difference between the annual birth rate $\beta$ and the annual death rate $\delta$.
-Time $t$ can measured in years, as shown here for illustration, or in any other suitable unit.
+Time $t$ can be measured in years, as shown here for illustration, or in any other suitable unit.

 The macroscale model of Figure 1 amalgamates parameters and incorporates a number of simplifying approximations: